ISO/IEC 17025

-ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories is the main ISO/IEC standard used by testing and calibration laboratories.
+ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories is the main standard used by testing and calibration laboratories.
 In most countries, ISO/IEC 17025 is the standard for which most labs must hold accreditation in order to be deemed technically competent.
 In many cases, suppliers and regulatory authorities will not accept test or calibration results from a lab that is not accredited.
 Originally known as ISO/IEC Guide 25, ISO/IEC 17025 was initially issued by ISO/IEC in 1999.
-There are many commonalities with the ISO 9000 standard, but ISO/IEC 17025 is more specific in requirements for competence and applies directly to those organizations that produce testing and calibration results and is based on somewhat more technical principles.
+There are many commonalities with the ISO 9000 standard, but ISO/IEC 17025 is more specific in requirements for competence and applies directly to those organizations that produce testing and calibration results and is based on more technical principles.
 Laboratories use ISO/IEC 17025 to implement a quality system aimed at improving their ability to consistently produce valid results.
-It is also the basis for accreditation from an accreditation body.
+Material in the standard also forms the basis for accreditation from an accreditation body.